flyCouch/Tuneable-Laser-Controller/README.md

 https://www.amazon.ca/dp/B0CRYSWHMN?psc=1&smid=AH4BA7ZSX8I14&ref_=chk_typ_imgToDp

-It shows the RGB values and the Duty Cycle (0-255) on the 1602 (with backpack) display.
+It shows the RGB values and the pause interval in microseconds (0-255) on the 1602 (with backpack) display.

 I believe this version will work as intended.
 I am still waiting for my laser.